yugabyte/yugabyte-db/docs/content/v1.3/deploy/public-clouds/aws/terraform.md

 For cluster named `test-cluster`, the instances will be named `yb-ce-test-cluster-n1`, `yb-ce-test-cluster-n2`, `yb-ce-test-cluster-n3`.

-- `module.yugabyte-db-cluster.aws_security_group.yugabyte` The security group that allows the various clients to access the Yugabyte DB cluster.
+- `module.yugabyte-db-cluster.aws_security_group.yugabyte` The security group that allows the various clients to access the YugabyteDB cluster.

 For cluster named `test-cluster`, this security group will be named `yb-ce-test-cluster` with the ports 7000, 9000, 9042 and 6379 open to all other instances in the same security group.